-David, who is also Managing Director of Belfast-based Serious PR, began a straight-talking Business Leaders video interview by defining PR in simple terms.
+David, who is Managing Director of Belfast-based agency Serious PR, began his interview by defining PR in simple terms.

-“I can look back and can tell you that there has been incredible change, particularly in the past 20 years.
-The speed with which the industry, the whole sector, is being transformed is increasing.
+“I can look back and tell you that there has been incredible change, particularly in the past 20 years.
+The speed at which the industry and the whole sector is being transformed is increasing.

 “The industry has changed immeasurably, but what’s really exciting is that it is continuing to change.”

 The subjects of PR and communications soon, of course, overlap with an essential modern business consideration: personal branding.
 David illustrates how personal branding is everywhere we turn – whether it be people’s personal sense of style, or a brand’s choice of words.

-“Personal branding is huge nowadays…but that whole social media thing plays into personal branding, and PR and corporate branding as well.
+“Personal branding is huge nowadays…but that whole social media thing plays into personal branding, PR and corporate branding as well.
 It’s a great environment to be a part of as you see it all come together.”

 “There would be those who advise on how to dress for particular occasions so you look the right way, getting your body language right is another key element of personal communications and personal branding.”